nus-cs2103-AY2122S1/tp/docs/UserGuide.md

 * `PARTICIPANT_INDEX` refers to the index number of the Participant as shown in the displayed Participant list.
 * `EVENT_INDEX` refers to the index number of the Event as shown in the displayed Event list.
 * The indexes **must be positive integers** 1, 2, 3, …​
+* You cannot remove participants who were not added to the event previously.

 Example Usage:
 * `expel 3 1` - Removes the 3rd Participant in the displayed Participant list from the 1st Event in the displayed Event